Semistability of cubulated groups: Example with an infinite-ended halfspace

-The universal cover $\tilde{X}$ of $X$ is a CAT(0) cube complex, and the action of $G$ on $\tilde{X}$ by deck transformations is a cubulation of $G$.
-In particular $\tilde{X}$ is one-ended.
-However, $\tilde{X}$ might not contain an infinite-ended halfspace.
-To exhibit a cubulation of $G$ with an infinite-ended halfspace we will modify $X$ to obtain another non-positively curved square complex $X'$, and then consider the universal cover of $X'$.
-The construction of $X'$ is as follows.
-Consider the hyperplane $H$ in $X$ that passes down the center of the left-hand column of squares in the annulus $A$ (shown in red in Figure \ref{fig:amalgam}).
-Take distinct edges $e_1,e_2$ dual to $H$ and orient them from left to right (again shown in Figure \ref{fig:amalgam}).
+The construction of $X'$ requires an additional (but mild) assumption on $w_1$: if $w_1=a_1 a_2\cdots a_k$ as a word in the generators of $\mathbb{F}_m$, then we assume that there exist $1\leq p<q<k$ such that $a_p\neq a_q$ and $a_{p+1}\neq a_{q+1}$.
+The construction of $X'$ is then as follows.
+Label the edges of the left-hand boundary of the annulus $A$ according to the word $w_1$, and let $e_1,e_2$ be the horizontal edges in $A$ that meet this boundary in the middle of the subwords $a_p a_{p+1}, a_q a_{q+1}$ respectively.
+Orient $e_1, e_2$ from left to right (as shown in Figure \ref{fig:amalgam}).
 We obtain $X'$ from $X$ by gluing together the (oriented) edges $e_1,e_2$.
 Note that the left-hand endpoints of $e_1,e_2$ define the same vertex in $X$, so we can think of the gluing as folding $e_1$ and $e_2$ together from left to right.
-It is also instructive to consider the effect on the hyperplane $H$: before gluing $H$ is homeomorphic to a circle, but after gluing it becomes a wedge of two circles, since the midpoint of $e_1$ has been identified with the midpoint of $e_2$.
+The condition that $a_p\neq a_q$ and $a_{p+1}\neq a_{q+1}$ is necessary for $X'$ to be locally CAT(0) at the common left-hand endpoint of $e_1$ and $e_2$.
+It is also instructive to consider the effect of the gluing on the hyperplane $H$ dual to $e_1$ and $e_2$: before gluing $H$ is homeomorphic to a circle, but after gluing it becomes a wedge of two circles, since the midpoint of $e_1$ has been identified with the midpoint of $e_2$.
 It is not hard to show that the quotient map $X\to X'$ is a homotopy equivalence, so $\pi_1(X')=\pi_1(X)=G$, and the action of $G$ on the universal cover $\tilde{X}'$ of $X'$ is another cubulation of $G$.

-\begin{prop} $\tilde{X}'$ is essential and contains an infinite-ended halfspace. \end{prop} \begin{proof} The horizontal and vertical edge paths in the annulus $A$ map to closed local geodesics in $X'$, and every edge of $X'$ is contained in one these local geodesics.
+\begin{prop} $\tilde{X}'$ is essential and contains an infinite-ended halfspace. \end{prop} \begin{proof} The horizontal and vertical edge paths in the annulus $A$ map to closed local geodesics in $X'$, and every edge of $X'$ is contained in one of these local geodesics.
 Lifting these local geodesics to $\tilde{X}'$, we see that every edge $\tilde{e}'$ in $\tilde{X}'$ is contained in a bi-infinite geodesic $\tilde{\gamma}'$ (in a CAT(0) space local geodesics are geodesics).
 Furthermore, $\tilde{\gamma}'$ meets the hyperplane $\hat{\h}'$ dual to $\tilde{e}'$ at right-angles, so it follows from basic CAT(0) geometry that $\tilde{\gamma}'$ goes arbitrarily far from $\hat{\h}'$ in both the halfspaces bounded by $\hat{\h}'$.
 It follows that every halfspace in $\tilde{X}'$ is deep, so $\tilde{X}'$ is essential.